Xetibo/ReSet/README.md

 ### Debian Package(Ubuntu 23.04 dependencies)

-Download the package from the releases tab and install it with apt.
+Download the package (ReSet.deb) from the releases tab and install it with apt.

 ```
 sudo apt install ./path/to/reset